nerding-it/resume/README.md

 **Sidney, BC**
 -   Prepare food orders quickly and accurately using the appropriate procedures.
--   Follow proper procedures to ensure kitchen cleanliness and food safety.
 -   Properly maintain and operate commercial grade kitchen equipment.
 -   Restock and consolidate inventory in dry and wet storage.